 My Four Pillars of Cybersecurity is a defensible framework.
 It is simple and comprehensible for every organization employee.
 Other frameworks have far more detail and are way more complex.
 But frameworks that are not read, or are not understood, do not impart their full value.

-- The 18 security controls (formerly 20) from the Center for Internet Security (CIS) are respected, detailed, and complex.
-My Four Pillars includes four essential categories they cover in greater detail.
+- The 18 security critical security controls (CSC) (formerly 20) from the Center for Internet Security (CIS) are respected, detailed, and complex.
+My Four Pillars includes four essential categories that the CSC covers in greater detail.